 Getting Started with the micro:bit

-The micro:bit has a lot to offer when it comes to onboard inputs and outputs.
-In fact, there are so many things packed onto this little board that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.
+There are two versions of the BBC micro:bit and both have a lot to offer when it comes to onboard inputs and outputs.
+In fact, there are so many things packed onto these little boards that you would be hard pressed to really need anything else if you were looking at just exploring the basics of programming and hardware.

 On the front of the board there are a number of components that are pretty visible right off the bat!